-CMSIS-Stream is a Python package that optimizes data block streaming between the processing steps in DSP/ML applications.
-It enables modular design, which makes it easier to develop and maintain DSP pipelines.
-The tools optimize scheduling of the processing nodes at build time, reducing memory usage.
+CMSIS-Stream is a Python package that optimizes data block streaming between the processing steps in DSP or ML applications.
+CMSIS-Stream enables modular design, which makes it easier to develop and maintain DSP pipelines.
+The tools optimize the scheduling of the processing nodes at build time, reducing memory usage.
 This process creates a clear representation of the design in the form of a compute graph.

 The compute graph is a directed graph that shows the structure and sequence of data flows between processing nodes or components within the application.
-It uses a Python script file to describe the data formats, First In First Out (FIFO) buffers, data streams, and processing steps.
+The graph uses a Python script file to describe the data formats, First In First Out (FIFO) buffers, data streams, and processing steps.
 The CMSIS-Stream tools convert the compute graph into optimized processing steps at build time.

-Figure 4-5: CMSIS-Stream overview diagram
+Figure 4-6: CMSIS-Stream overview diagram

 CMSIS-Stream provides tools to create optimized DSP pipelines, which are required to optimize ML software stacks.
-The visual representation that a compute graph provides can be helpful in complex DSP or ML workflows with multiple interconnected components, such as the one shown in the following diagram.
+The visual representation that a compute graph provides can be helpful in complex DSP or ML workflows with multiple interconnected components.